adelavega/gfg_interactive/README.md

 * Flask-Migrate
 * Flask-SQLAlchemy
 * Alembic

+If using Postgres:
 * Psycopg2
+If using MySQL:
+* mysql-python

-To install all dependencies run the following command.
+To install dependencies run the following command.
 It is reccomended you do this in a virtual environment (set up virtualenv one folder above this one).
+Make sure to also install the correct dependency for your DB manually.

     pip -r requirements.txt